-Providing feedback means giving feedback in such a way that students are likely to use it to make actual, practical gains.
-While this may seem obvious, many of the common practices of providing feedback do not lead to this end.
+Providing interactive feedback means that students will likely use it to make actual, practical gains to improve their work.
+While this may seem obvious, many of the standard practices of providing feedback do not lead to this end.
+Canvas has several tools that instructors can use for giving quality feedback.

 There are times when audio or audio/video feedback may be a quick and easy way to provide quality response to students.
 Many people feel they are able to make themselves clearer through speech than through text and for most of us, it is faster to say something than to type it all out.